Craftingbot/warden_lake/README.md

 Rails.application.config.middleware.use Warden::Manager do |manager|
   manager.default_strategies :password_strategy
-  manager.failure_app = lambda { |env|
+  manager.failure_app = WardenLake::Delegator.new
-    UnauthorizedController.action(:new).call(env)
-  }
 end

 ```
-The UnauthorizedController is one example, you can used what's you want,
-you also found more detail on [Warden]( https://github.com/wardencommunity/warden )
+You also found more detail on [Warden]( https://github.com/wardencommunity/warden )

 To config WardenLake in `warden.rb`, append config after warden config
 ```